Open - Limited Services / Capacity

 The FARO de Oriente opened only in 2000.
 Originally designed as a building in the shape of a ship, it was intended to serve as the administrative headquarters for the Iztapalapa alcaldia.
 Architect Alberto Kalach, better known today for the stunning Vasconcelos library, unfortunately saw his project essentially abandoned by the mid-1990s.

-In 2000, a group of poets working at converting abandoned public spaces into cultural spaces and re-christened the site, and with it, the entire FARO system.
+In 2000, a group of poets working at converting abandoned public spaces into cultural spaces re-christened the site, and with it, the entire FARO system.
 Today, there are gardening workshops and the Alejandro Aura library, the 18,000 volumes of which were donated by Carlos Monsivais, the writer and critic, prior to his death in 2010.

 Nearest at 0.72 kms.